 Hugh’s age, enthusiasm, and general attitude towards eventing and coaching sets him apart from others in the industry.

 Mainly covering London, Sussex, and Surrey Hugh is heavily involved with several local branches of The Pony Club, regularly teaching at rallies and camps.
 As well as this Hugh is a member of the BHS London Committee.

 Hugh’s clients include grassroots competitors and young riders, as well as those undertaking their BHS exams, and those just beginning in the world of equestrianism.

-As an event rider the 2019 season is already looking promising with Hugh competing his own Iris II at BE Novice, Jesmond Jasmine at BE90 and starting new horse Jesmond Shakala.
+As an event rider the 2021 season is looking promising with Hugh competing his own Second City at BE Novice, Jesmond Jasmine at BE Novice and Jesmond Shakala at BE100

 Hugh enjoys hearing from anyone who is interested in becoming a private client or attending one of his clinics.

 Please use the email address below to get in touch.